rahsunk/taskmate/src/concepts/majorDesignChanges.md

 ## UserAuthentication

-- In the implementation, I added new queries _getUserByUsername, _checkUserExists, _getAllUsers, and _getUserById so that the API implementation in the frontend repository can acquire the state of the ScheduleGenerator concept easier.
+- In the implementation, I added new queries _getUserByUsername, _checkUserExists, _getAllUsers, and _getUsernameById so that the API implementation in the frontend repository can acquire the state of the ScheduleGenerator concept easier.

 ## ItemSharing => Messaging